 pip install -r requirements.txt

-If your package.json includes sharp, canvas, bcrypt, or a node-gyp consumer, install build tools first:
+If package.json includes sharp, canvas, bcrypt, or any node-gyp consumer, install the toolchain first (the base image is Debian-based):

 apt-get update -qq